davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 In modern parlance, this scheme would be called [Programmed I/O](https://en.wikipedia.org/wiki/Programmed_input–output).
 This scheme works, and there have even been computers that work this way, but you're unlikely to see a modern computer do this, because it's so. darn. slowww.

 The problem is that loop in step 4.
-While the CPU is tied up copying data between the disk's onboard memory and RAM, it's fully occupied &mdash; it can't run any of the programs we bought it to run.
-And it's going to take obscenely long to do that copy:
+A CPU can only do one thing at a time, and while it's tied up copying data between the disk's onboard memory and RAM it can't run any of the code we bought our computer to run in the first place.
+The problem is made worse by just how long it's going to take to do that copy:

-* A CPU register is only 4-8 bytes, so the loop that copies data into memory in step 4 above can easily require upwards of 1,000 iterations, just to read once from the disk.
+* A CPU register is only 4-8 bytes, so the loop that copies data into memory in step 4 above can easily require upwards of a thousand iterations, just to read from a disk one time.

-* CPUs are a few hundred times faster than RAM, so a copy that takes 1,000 loops (for example) potentially means hundreds of thousands of instructions worth of lost CPU time.
+* CPUs are a few hundred times faster than RAM, so a copy that takes 1,000 loops (for example) wastes hundreds of thousands of instructions worth of CPU time.

-* Oh, and device memory is typically even slower than RAM, further exacerbating the waste.
+* On, and device memory isn't usually as fast as RAM, further exacerbating the waste.

 That's why modern I/O technologies employ a technique called [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) (DMA).
-The idea behind DMA is to cut the CPU out of the loop for that final copy step above.
-Given we already went through the trouble of connecting the CPU, RAM and peripherals to implement memory-mapped I/O, why not let the peripheral manage large data copies to and from RAM, instead of the CPU?
+The idea behind DMA is to cut the CPU out of the loop for that final copy step above by having the peripheral do it instead.
+This should be relatively easy to achieve now that we added our new 'memory controller' chip that links the CPU, RAM and peripherals anyways &mdash; all we need to do is add a way for peripherals to initiate RAM reads and writes without help from the CPU.

 Here's what our disk read looks like with DMA: